gedrutten/Portfolio/content/3580qca/Week10.md

 Often it is worth using this part of grants to show that you have support such as:

-+ A letter form anyone letting you use their space or business
++ A letter from anyone letting you use their space or business
 + A letter from anyone offering in-kind support of some kind
-+ A letter form key collaborators that need to be on board for the project.
++ A letter from key collaborators that need to be on board for the project.